Data Selection for Language Models via Importance Resampling: Selecting Data for Domain-Specific Continued Pretraining

-\paragraph{Cross-domain analysis and the perils of picking the wrong pretraining data.} In the previous experiment, we selected a pretraining dataset for each downstream task.
-To test transfer between tasks, we consider all the pairs of pretraining datasets (selected by \IS) to downstream tasks.
-Table~\ref{tab:cross-domain} provides the full matrix of results, which shows that results are generally best when we use the pretraining data from the same domain as the downstream task.
-In fact, we find a 6\% average drop in F1 when the pretrain and downstream data are matched versus the worst pairing for each downstream task.
-As an extreme case, the F1-score on HyperPartisan drops by 30\% when the model is pretrained on data selected using IMDB instead of HyperPartisan.
-Thus, selecting relevant pretraining data can have a large effect on downstream performance.
+\paragraph{Cross-domain analysis and the effect of the choice of pretraining data.} \IS assumes knowledge of the target distribution, but what happens if the target dataset is not representative of the target distribution?
+To test the effect of varying the target distribution on downstream performance, we consider every pair of pretraining dataset, which is selected by \IS for target downstream task X, and downstream task Y. Figure~\ref{fig:cross-domain} provides the full matrix of results.
+We find a 6\% average drop in F1 when we choose the worst pairing for each downstream task instead of matching the pretraining and downstream data.
+In the worst case, the F1-score on HyperPartisan drops by 30\%.
+Thus, the choice of target distribution can have a large effect on downstream performance.

-\paragraph{Cross-domain KL reduction.} Figure~\ref{fig:per-dataset-correlation} summarizes the cross-domain results of Table~\ref{tab:cross-domain}.
-Figure~\ref{fig:per-dataset-correlation} shows that KL reduction is still a strong indicator of downstream performance in this case, where each dot represents the average downstream performance of a model trained using one pretraining dataset.
-Data selected using computer science data tend to transfer the best to the other domains, while data selected using review data hurts performance.
-This also shows that transfer between domains is very asymmetric.
+\paragraph{Pretraining data transfers better for targets within the same domain.} In practice, we may have access to some target datasets in the relevant domain and hope to select pretraining data that can improve performance on other tasks in that domain.
+The 8 target/downstream tasks we use come from 4 domains, with 2 tasks from each domain.
+We define within-domain F1 as the average F1 of the pairs of pretraining and fine-tuning data from the same domain, but excluding pairs where the pretraining data is selected for the fine-tuning task.
+We compute this by averaging the off-diagonal elements in the 2$\times$2 diagonal blocks of the matrix in Figure~\ref{fig:cross-domain}.
+We find that the within-domain F1 (82.9\%) is 1.7\% higher on average than the cross-domain F1 (81.2\%), where the pretraining data is selected for a target from a different domain.